TheOdinProject/curriculum/ruby_on_rails/mailers_advanced_topics/actioncable_lesson.md

 bundle add devise
 ~~~

 `bundle add` both adds the gem to our Gemfile and runs bundle install.
 The good thing about it is it also sets the gem version to its latest variant.
 The down side is that it adds the gems to the bottom of the Gemfile by default.
 So use it with caution.
-There are a few flags that can be used.
-You can have a read about it [here](https://bundler.io/man/bundle-add.1.html).
+[The `bundle add` command has a few flags you can use](https://bundler.io/man/bundle-add.1.html).

 Run the devise installer